 Once the potatoes are prepared, boil them in beef or chicken broth, not plain water.
 The broth will add flavor to the potatoes.
 There won’t be a single bland, tasteless piece left.

-Garlic is boiled together with the potatoes, until both are soft and can be mashed easily with a fork.
+Garlic is cooked together with the potatoes until both are fork-soft, about 15-20 minutes, and can be mashed easily.
 We use a full head of garlic.
-No, it’s not too much at all.
+No, it’s not too much.
 Boiling garlic will eliminate its strong smell and sharp taste.
 All that will be left is the mellow, delicious garlic flavor.
-To make the mashed potatoes even creamier and tastier, a combination of butter, cream, salt, pepper and fresh herbs is added.

 How to keep mashed potatoes warm?